 Since actively trading mutual funds tend to trade stocks much more than passively managed funds, such as index funds, there is a much greater likelihood of producing short-term capital gains on a regular basis.
 By holding these funds in your Roth IRA, those gains will be completely sheltered from income taxes, for both federal and state purposes.

 High Frequency Stock Trading Accounts

 The same principle is at work here as with actively managed mutual funds.
-If you are a high frequency stock trader within your own investment portfolio, than a Roth IRA is the perfect vehicle for that purpose.
+If you are a high-frequency stock trader within your own investment portfolio, then a Roth IRA is the perfect vehicle for that purpose.

 High-frequency trading has great potential to produce short-term capital gains.
 That’s because the primary purpose of high-frequency trading is usually more about producing gains than about protecting from income taxes.
 And since you can hold a Roth IRA with the very best trading brokerage firms available, it will work better for high-frequency trading than an employer-sponsored plan, like a 401(k).

 Now the same could be said of using a traditional IRA for high-frequency trading.
 However, if you are particularly successful as an active trader, the Roth IRA will be by far the better account to use.
 This is because the gains that you produce in your account will be fully tax-free if you hold them until you are at least 59 1/2 years old, and have been in the plan for at least five years.

 By contrast, traditional IRAs are only tax-deferred, which means that you will have to pay taxes on your gains when you begin withdrawing the money.